-The UC Berkeley Graduate School of Journalism’s first endowed fellowships in documentary filmmaking are named for a pioneer: a professor who, toward the end of his life, would teach from his hospital bed by speaker phone; an alumnus who, by the time of his death at age 37, had confronted racism and homophobia with the challenging documentary films “Tongues Untied,” “Ethnic Notions,” and “Je Ne Regrette Rien (No Regrets).”
+The UC Berkeley Graduate School of Journalism’s first endowed fellowships in documentary filmmaking are named for a pioneer: a professor who, toward the end of his life, would teach from his hospital bed by speaker phone; an alumnus who, by the time of his death at age 37, had confronted racism and homophobia with the extraordinary documentary films “Tongues Untied,” “Ethnic Notions,” and “Je Ne Regrette Rien (No Regrets).”

-Marlon T. Riggs continues to inform and inspire our work at the J-School.
+Marlon T. Riggs continues to inform and inspire our work at the School.
 Professor Jon Else calls Riggs “without a doubt the greatest documentary maker ever to emerge from the University of California, Berkeley.”

 Born in Fort Worth, Texas, Riggs graduated magna cum laude from Harvard and received his master’s degree in journalism at Berkeley, where he became a tenured professor.
 The pioneering black gay filmmaker transformed his J-School training into provocative, award-winning work during the culture wars of the 1980s and ’90s.